ivncstnd/ELK-Stack/README.md

 remote_user = [username]
 ```
-With Ansible configured with the web servers, download and install YAML files located in Ansible folder:
+With Ansible configured with the web servers, download and run YAML files located in Ansible folder:

 ```
 $ ansible-playbook install-dvwa.yml